 Why use a VPN?

-A VPN can be located in any continent or country.
+A VPN provider can be located in any continent or country.
 This means you can connect to a VPN in Great Britain, USA, Canada, or virtually any applicable country.
 Most hosted VPN services have locations in multiple countries to facilitate this.
 Thus, a VPN can bypass regional restrictions on content, social media, streaming services, or other geographically restricted assets that are blocked in your country.
 The benefit of breaking geo boundaries can be massive if you travel frequently or want to prevent price discrimination based on your actual location.

 A VPN can help anyone in any country participate as citizens of the free Internet by encrypting search, protecting information, and making it easy.

 However, while a VPN sounds like a great idea for securing your Internet activity and protecting business secrets, it does not protect your computer from malicious software, or “malware”.
 It is still up to you to use the Internet responsibly and only deal with reputable websites.
 Advanced users should also be concerned with “DNS leaks”.
 The first hop onto the Internet often starts with the ISP.
 Your personal DNS configuration can be configured to hop from a different IP address.

 It should be noted also, that the identity-blocking software of a VPN is nullified if you log into personal accounts, such as a Gmail account.
 This login is linked to you personally, and Google can still see what services you use and monitor how you are using the software.
 This is important because many VPN service providers promises to block your online activity.
 This is not entirely true.
 If you interact with hosted services like social media, video streaming, or any service that is linked to a personal account, your activity is still available to those hosted services.

 Why Should I Not Use a VPN?